LucaDonadello/AttendanceSystemUTD/README.md

 - Java Development Kit (JDK) (19.0.1 is working for us) installed on your system.
 - Java IDE IntelliJ has been used for running the JavaFX application.
 - Web browser (e.g.: Safari, Google Chrome, Mozilla Firefox, etc.) to access the student interface.
-- Apache Web Server on local machine for accessing and testing the student interface (if testing Ajax version of student interface).